How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 excogitation chapel location

-The Excogitation Chapel sits just northeast of Fairfield, the main settlement you’ll become very familiar with during the early hours on Paradise Island.
+The Order of the Ascendant Chapel sits just northeast of Fairfield, the main settlement you’ll become very familiar with during the early hours on Paradise Island.
 If you’ve been following the main questline and dealt with the Vox Relay situation, there’s a good chance you’ve already unlocked this location as a fast travel point.
+The path from Fairfield doesn’t require fighting any enemies, so it’s a quick and easy detour.

 Pro tip: The chapel is also tied to the Cloister Excogitation Logs collectibles, so if you’re hunting those down, you’ll definitely pass through here.